How to Remove Dried Blood From Fabric: A Brief Guide

-Why is Blood So Difficult to Remove?
+Why are Blood stains So Difficult to Remove from fabric?

 The hemoglobin in blood causes it to clot when exposed to air.
 This clotting ability helps heal wounds more quickly and helps prevent profuse blood loss.
 Unfortunately, this clotting ability also binds it to any surface on which it is spilled, making it difficult to remove from fabric and clothing.
 These 6 tips can help remove dried blood from fabric.